Richard Thompson (musician): Acoustic

-Personal life
+Family

 Thompson had his first son, Jesse, in the early 1970s with American tour booker Liz Gordon after a brief relationship.

 In the early 1970s, Thompson began a relationship with the singer Linda Peters, who sang on Thompson's album Henry the Human Fly.
 In October 1972 the couple were married at Hampstead Town Hall.
-The couple worked as a duo and have three children: Muna Thompson and the musicians Teddy Thompson and Kamila Thompson.
+The couple worked as a duo and have three children: Muna, Teddy and Kamila.
 Richard and Linda Thompson separated in 1982.

 Richard Thompson married Nancy Covey in 1985, and was with Covey until they separated in 2018.
-Thompson and Covey have a son, Jack Covey Thompson, a musician and visual artist who lives in London and has recorded with Henry Kaiser, Cuban musician Yelfris Valdez, and the Thompson family.
+Thompson and Covey have a son, Jack Covey Thompson, a musician and visual artist.

 In 2021, Richard Thompson married his third wife, the author, actor, singer and songwriter Zara Phillips with whom he lives in New Jersey.
 They contribute to one another's musical projects.

 In 2024 his touring band for the album Ship to Shore included Thompson's grandson (Muna's son) Zak Hobbs.